 Dropshipping in three ways

-Ultimately, there are many ways in which you can use dropshipping to build or enhance your eCommerce business.
+Ultimately, there are many ways in which you can use dropshipping to build or enhance your eCommerce business (see our guide on what is eCommerce).
 Below are three examples of how Wix stores that leveraged dropshipping.

 01. Sell dropship-only items